lolmaus/lolma.us/public/content/posts/route-model-hook-rsvp-hash-en.md

 {{/if}}
 ```

-This code is declarative, as bug-proof as it can be, easy to understand from a single glance.
+This code is declarative, as bug-proof as it can be and easy to understand from a single glance.

 It's also performant: CP values are cached, and once you leave and revisit the route, the controller/component won't have to recalculate those values.
 But they'll recalculate automatically if the array of posts changes.